 Despite the onset of the covid-19 pandemic, Richmond's Monument Avenue was the scene of numerous public protests that were broadcast nationwide following the murder of George Floyd by White police officers in Minneapolis on May 25.
-Prompted by the protests, between 2020-2022, the City of Richmond undertook removal of the Confederate monuments that lined the avenue and the Commonwealth of Virginia removed a state-owned memorial.
+Prompted by the protests, between 2020-2022, the City of Richmond undertook removal of the Confederate monuments that lined the avenue.